maksae/AWS/README.md

 # AWS
-Examples of working with Amazon Web Services
+<p>Examples of working with Amazon Web Services.<p>
+You need to add BucketName, AWSAccessKey, AWSSecretKey values to App.config.